Universal communication part I: modulo additive channels: Introduction

 Since the channel is unknown, the target is to find a universal communication system that operates without knowing the channel.
-While there are known universal source encoders \cite{LZ78} and universal predictors \cite{FederMerhav98}, in the communication problem, the term ``universality'' had been used mainly with respect to decoders (competing against the maximum likelihood decoder in a compound channel \cite{Lapidoth_AVC,FederLapidoth_UnivDecod98}), and there is currently no notion of universality with respect to the complete communication system.
+While there are known universal source encoders \cite{LZ78} and universal predictors \cite{FederMerhav98}, in the communication problem, the term ``universality'' had been used mainly with respect to decoders, competing against the maximum likelihood decoder in a compound channel \cite{Lapidoth_AVC,FederLapidoth_UnivDecod98}, and there is currently no notion of universality with respect to the complete communication system.
 This is since in the traditional AVC model, feedback is not considered and therefore the encoder is assumed to be fixed.
 On the other hand, in existing works that consider adaptation of the communication rate using feedback \cite{Ofer_ModuloAdditive, Eswaran, YL_individual_full}, the communication rates achieved do not have a strong justification.
-For example, these works define the rate using $0$-order empirical distributions, and higher rates could be attained by considering empirical distributions with memory.
+For example, these works define the rate using zero-order empirical distributions, and higher rates could be attained by considering empirical distributions with memory.

-Let us denote by $P_\tsubs{Y|X}^{(\theta)}$ a conditional distribution of the channel output given the input defining a vector channel, where $\theta$ is an index belonging to a (possibly infinite) index set $\Theta$.
-Given a class of vector channels $\{P_\tsubs{Y|X}^{(\theta)}\}_{\theta \in \Theta}$, the objective is to assign a rate $C_{\theta}$ to each channel, such that on one hand $C_{\theta}$ has an operational meaning, for example the maximum rate achievable in a certain situation, and on the other hand, it would be possible to construct a universal system using feedback, that without knowledge of $\theta$, attains a rate of at least $C_{\theta}$ for all $\theta$.
+Let us denote by $P_\tsubs{Y|X}^{(\theta)}$ a conditional distribution of the channel output given the input defining a vector channel, where $\theta$ is an index belonging to a possibly infinite index set $\Theta$.
+Given a class of vector channels $\{P_\tsubs{Y|X}^{(\theta)}\}_{\theta \in \Theta}$, the objective is to assign a rate $C_{\theta}$ to each channel, such that on one hand $C_{\theta}$ has an operational meaning, for example the maximum rate achievable under certain constraints, and on the other hand, it would be possible to construct a universal system using feedback, that without knowledge of $\theta$, attains a rate of at least $C_{\theta}$ for all $\theta$.
 The difference from the AVC or compound channel models is that the communication rate depends on $\theta$.
-As shall be seen, the maximum rate achievable by block encoders and decoders is a reasonable target, that at least for the class of modulo-additive channels is universally attainable.
-Note, however, that the system attaining this target rate is not in itself a block encoding system.
+As shall be seen, the maximum rate achievable by block encoders and decoders that know $\theta$ is a reasonable target, that can be used as a definition for $C_{\theta}$.
+This target rate is universally achievable for the class of modulo-additive channels, as shown below.
+More generally, this target is universally achievable for arbitrary channels with fading memory, as shown in a follow up paper \cite{YL_UnivCommMemory}, using more elaborate tools.
+On the other hand, this rate is not universally achievable in general.